"We've Disabled MFA for You": An Evaluation of the Security and Usability of Multi-Factor Authentication Recovery Deployments: Recovery Procedure Analysis

+For the initial categorization, we coded for documented \mfa{} and recovery procedures.
 We used counts, means, and other aggregation measures to report our findings and generate descriptive statistics.
 During our evaluation, we made notes of every recovery procedure that stood out, either positively or negatively.
 This includes constraints on \mfa{}, \eg{}, if it was only provided for certain user groups or customers, interesting security-related statements, such as stressing that lost \mfa{} could not be recovered in any way, or interesting methods, such as receiving recovery codes via mail.
-We used these notes as a basis for the detailed coding described in Section~\ref{sec:meth:recoverytests} and our best practice recommendations in Section~\ref{sec:discussion}.
+We used these notes as a basis for the detailed coding described in Section~\ref{sec_meth_recoverytests} and our best practice recommendations in Section~\ref{sec_discussion}.